tonygallen/fourier-optics/README.md

 # fourier-optics
- Template for building Sphinx documentation for the Integrated Imaging Lab at Purdue
+ Template repo for the Integrated Imaging Lab at Purdue

 Todo: